Table of Contents[Hide][Show]

 #2 Swimming in natural waters triggers the release of endorphins

-Endorphins are self-made chemicals that give us the happy, satisfied feelings of well-being.
+Endorphins are self-made chemicals that give us happy, satisfied feelings of well-being.
 The mental benefits of swimming are outlined in this excerpt from Swimmer magazine:

 “Regardless of cause, a growing number of researchers and psychologists alike have become true believers in the efficacy of swimming.
 ‘We know, for instance, that vigorous exercise like swimming can significantly decrease both anxiety and depression,’ says sports psychologist Aimee C. Kimball, director of mental training at the Center for Sports Medicine at University of Pittsburgh Medical Center.
 ‘Currently, there’s a ton of research looking at the various mechanisms by which it works.’